 This site is dedicated to the teachings of Sri Tirtha Lal Mahanandhar of Kathmandu, Nepal, who passed away in the early 2000's.

 Subsequently, I have collected and edited all the other available writings and teachings that Sri Tirtha Lal produced in English as detailed below.
-As you will see, there is quite a lot - most of which are only seeing the light of day for the first time here.
+As you will see, there is quite a lot - most of which are only seeing the light of day in being published for the first time here.
 Belonging to the pre-internet era, I'm sure TL ('True Love, thy own Atman' - as he liked to sign his letters) would have been more than happy to see his writings made available to everyone through such means.

-Apart from the great pleasure I have derived from creating this site, which has enabled me to me to relive the wonderful years I spent with him and his family, it is my hope that perhaps some who find their way here will recognise the authenticity and value of his words, and thereby derive true benefit, sustenance and an enhanced clarity on their own paths toward deeper spiritual understanding.
+Apart from the great pleasure I have derived from creating this site, which has enabled me to me to relive the wonderful years I spent with him and his family, it is my hope that some who find their way here will recognise the authenticity and value of his words, and thereby derive true benefit, sustenance and enhanced clarity on their own individual paths toward deeper spiritual understanding.